borisdev/research/tune-gpt/fine_tuning_data_scientist.md

+# Rethinking the costs of developing an NLP AI classification feature: Speculating on the impact of GTP-3 and Snorkle

+##
+## Opportunity cost of not is loosing customer
-# The emergence of the fine-tuning data scientist: a new role for enterprise AI
+## The emergence of the fine-tuning data scientist: a new role for enterprise AI

 Two new situations

 - AI as a service - fine-tuning GPT-3 models
-- Tools for programmatic or weak labeling
+- Programmatic labeling analysis as a service - Snorkle

 ## TLDR